No-go for tree-level R-symmetry breaking: No-go with separated SUSY and R-symmetry breaking

-The essential concept of tree level R-symmetry breaking is the misalignment between the SUSY breaking pseudomodulus and the R-symmetry breaking field ~\cite{Carpenter:2008wi, Sun:2008va, Komargodski:2009jf}.
-The R-symmetry breaking field can be decomposed to a component parallel to the pseudomodulus which is actually loop level R-symmetry breaking, and a transverse component which really counts for tree level R-symmetry breaking.
-Based on this decomposition, we suppose there are two separated fields $X$ and $Y$ which respectively break SUSY and the R-symmetry.
+The essential concept of tree-level R-symmetry breaking is the misalignment between the SUSY breaking pseudomodulus and the R-symmetry breaking field~\cite{Carpenter:2008wi, Sun:2008va, Komargodski:2009jf}.
+The R-symmetry breaking field can be decomposed to a component parallel to the pseudomodulus which actually comes from loop-level R-symmetry breaking, and a transverse component which really counts for tree-level R-symmetry breaking.
+Based on this decomposition, we suppose that there are two separated fields $X$ and $Y$ which respectively break SUSY and the R-symmetry.
 At the vacuum we have

 which is just \eqref{eq:1-3} in the form of component fields.
-Both $X$ and $Y$ couple to messengers and give the messenger spectrum
+The rest of our derivation follows the standard SUSY formulation as shown before.
+Both $X$ and $Y$ couple to messengers through cubic terms in the superpotential and give the messenger spectrum

-Clashing vertexes similar to the ones before can be determined from these expressions.
+Clashing vertices similar to the ones addressed before can be determined from these expressions.
 The contact terms of messengers and gauginos are

 where a minimal K\"ahler potential is taken to keep the R-symmetry.
-The corresponding vertexes are shown in Figure \ref{fg:3}.
+The corresponding vertices are shown in Figure~\ref{fg:3}.

 \begin{fmffile}{fg3}

 \end{fmffile}